 Current applications of our developed techniques and systems can be found in medicine, VR/AR/MR, robotics, industrial inspection, remote sensing, automotive sensing, metrology, forensics, or cultural heritage preservation.
 Our present research includes novel methods to image hidden objects through scattering media or around corners, high-resolution holographic displays, unconventional methods for precise VR eye tracking, and the implementation of high-precision metrology methods in low-cost mobile handheld devices.
 Moreover, we develop novel time-of-flight and structured light imaging techniques working at depth resolutions in the 100μm-range.

-The recent talk “Utilizing Nature’s Limits for Better Computational 3D Imaging” by Prof. Willomitzer gives an overview of our group’s philosophy and some of our current research projects. |
+| The 2022 talk “Utilizing Nature’s Limits for Better Computational 3D Imaging” (1hr) gives an overview of our group’s philosophy and some research projects. |

-see Prof. Willomitzer’s Short Bio >>
+see Prof. Willomitzer’s Short CV >>